-Informational material from town and state agencies, schools and non-profits who wish to publicize their organization or activities.
+Informational material from town and state agencies, schools and non-profits that wish to publicize their organization or activities.

 Each application will be reviewed according to the following criteria:

-Relation to past/future Library exhibits and programs to ensure a variety of techniques, subjects or mediums and an integrated overall program of activities.
+- Relation to past/future Library exhibits and programs to help ensure a variety of techniques, subjects or mediums and an integrated overall program of activities.

-Additionally, because exhibits are seen by anyone who walks into the Library - both children and adults who may have various degrees of sophistication, the exhibit must meet what is generally known as a “standard acceptable to the community.”
+Additionally, because exhibits can be seen by anyone who walks into the Library - both children and adults who may have various degrees of sophistication, the exhibit must meet what is generally known as a “standard acceptable to the community.”

-Application for exhibits and displays must be made through the Reference Desk except requests from Scarborough schools.
-Schools will apply through the Children’s Desk.
+Application for exhibits and displays must be made through the Adult Services Desk except requests from Scarborough schools.
+Schools will apply through the Youth Services Desk.